jessicawyz/tp/docs/DeveloperGuide.md

 * 1a.
 User inputs the command in an incorrect format.

     * 1a1.
-AddressBook shows an error message and the correct command format.
+TuteeTally shows an error message and the correct command format.

   Use case ends.

 * 1b.
-User enters a name that already exists in the AddressBook.
+User enters a name that already exists in TuteeTally.

     * 1b1.
-AddressBook generates and assigns a unique ID to the new student to avoid duplication.
+TuteeTally generates and assigns a unique ID to the new student to avoid duplication.

   Use case resumes at step 2.

 * 1c.
 User omits a required field in the command.

     * 1c1.
-AddressBook shows an error message indicating the missing field.
+TuteeTally shows an error message indicating the missing field.

   Use case ends.